ajmalafif/bootstrapify/README.md

 For live site, perhaps use `master` branch, or maybe best is to separate into `production` or `live` branch.

-There's discussion on how Bootstrapify team themselves (and others like DiscoLabs) do their workflow here:
+There's a discussion on how Bootstrapify team themselves (and others like DiscoLabs) do their workflow here:

 https://github.com/luciddesign/bootstrapify/issues/216